lilKriT/Web-Design-Fundamentals/README.md

 Element with multiple panels were more than one can be visible at once.
 Usually used for simpler content, like text.
 For example, FAQ.

+## Contact Form

+Keep it simple.
+Make it as easy as possible to contact you.
+Name, email and message is enough.
+If you have a big organization it's ok to add more.
+Usually one column, sometimes two.
+Label on top of the field.

+Remember to style input fields for states:

+- normal
+- hover
+- focus
+- disabled

+# Responsiveness

+Usual ranges to aim for:
+1920 - 1200
+1200 - 600
+600 and less

+Remember about mobile menu
+You might need another typescale.
+Reduce white space a bit.